Best credit cards for Canadians with good credit July 2024

 +

-The CIBC Dividend Platinum® Visa Card is a great option for those who want to bump up their everyday cash back rates, as its 3% cash back rate includes some of the most common spending categories: eligible gas, EV charging, and grocery purchases after the Welcome Offer ends.† New cardholders can also take advantage of the CIBC Dividend Platinum’s welcome offer: Get a first-year annual fee rebate for you and up to three Authorized Users† and earn 10% cash back welcome bonus for the first four statements of up to $200!†
+The CIBC Dividend Platinum® Visa Card is a great option for those who want to bump up their everyday cash back rates, as its 3% cash back rate includes some of the most common spending categories: eligible gas, EV charging, and grocery purchases after the Welcome Offer ends.† New cardholders can also take advantage of the CIBC Dividend Platinum’s welcome offer: Get a first-year annual fee rebate for you and up to three Authorized Users† and earn a 10% cash back welcome bonus of up to $300!†

 Though the card has a $99 annual fee, this is rebated for the first year†, and you can easily earn enough cash back in a given year to make up for the fee and then some.
 The interest rates are: 20.99%† Purchase Annual Interest Rate, 22.99%† (for non-Quebec residents only) Cash Advance Annual Interest Rate, and 22.99%† (for non-Quebec residents only) Balance Transfer Annual Interest Rate.
 We recommend the card to anyone who expects to spend at least $300 on gas, EV charging, and groceries each month, which will yield $108 in cash back over the course of a year.
 The card’s overall value is even more notable given its low minimum income requirement: applicants need to make only $15K or more annually.†